Bangladesh post-resignation violence (2024–2026): Other political parties

 The headquarters of the Jatiya Party (Ershad) in Dhaka was burned down by an angry mob in October 2024.
-Leaders of the other 13 parties aligned with the Awami League have gone underground out of fear of mob justice.
+Leaders of the other Grand Alliance (Bangladesh) aligned with the Awami League have gone underground out of fear of mob justice.

 The main opposition party, the Bangladesh Nationalist Party has been accused of sheltering gangs & extortion rackets that had been previously patronised by the Awami League.
-In July 2025, in Dhaka's Chowkbazar area, a local trader named Chand Mia was brutally assaulted & beaten to death in broad daylight by members of the Jubo Dal & Chhatra Dal for his refusal to give in to extortion.
+In July 2025, in Dhaka's Chowkbazar area, a local trader named Chand Mia was brutally assaulted & beaten to death in broad daylight by members of the Jubo Dal & Chatra Dal for his refusal to give in to extortion.

 On 16 July 2025, NCP's rally venue in Gopalganj (the hometown of Sheikh Hasina) was attacked by Awami League supporters.
 Clashes between law enforcements and Awami League supporters resulted in four deaths.

 Clashes between BNP and Jamaat-e-Islami

 On 11 August, Rabiul Islam Nayan, Dhaka City North Unit member secretary of the Jatiyabadi Jubo Dal which is the youth front of BNP was put on allegation of leading a mob to Islami Bank's main branch in Motijheel to establish control over the first sharia based bank in Bangladesh and sparked tensions.